Tuesday, August 18, 2015

 Torah shows us that each of us should listen to god’s words, to our soul's speech.
 Moses wasn’t always a reliable intermediary.
 When god instructed Moses to talk to the people, he ran down the mountain and spoke to only the men, so an essential part of god’s instruction was lost in “translation.”

 The god of Torah does not expect us to believe without evidence; we are expected to believe only what we have experienced.
 (Yirimyahu 7:9, Dvarim 11:28) And we should respond by inviting and embracing the experience—even if it means changing our minds, throwing out the rules of conventional reality, or modifying our understanding of a promise we have made.
-If the promise was to god… she will already understand.
+If the promise was to god… god will already understand.

 Pay attention, because your intuition can guide you to do what is correct for you at this particular moment.
 Rational thought is a poor guide and so are rules.
 You must “act for the soul regardless of what this world demands.”
 (Mallika Sarabhai)